-From the boot or SDB nodes, it should be possible to log in to any other node.

-boot# ssh c0-1c2s7n2 sdb# ssh c1-2c0s15n3

-from outside

-From anywhere outside the XC system, it should be possible to log in to the login node or gateway node or other nodes with external network connections, unless firewall rules prevent it.
+from boot orFrom the boot or SDB nodes, it should be possible to log in to any other node.SDB nodeboot# ssh c0-1c2s7n2 sdb# ssh c1-2c0s15n3 from outside From anywhere outside the XC system, it should be possible to log in to the login node or gateway node or other nodes with external network connections, unless firewall rules prevent it.
 Typically, ssh is permitted through any firewall.